cdubthecoolcat/smolurl/README.md

 ```

 ## Running
-Make sure you have a local PostgreSQL server running.
+Make sure you have a local PostgreSQL server running on port 5432.
 Then run
 ```
 $ ./gradlew run